jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Upgrade-Database-Version/Upgrade-MySQL.md

         Database Name: Fill in database names to be outputted and separate several database names with spaces.
     ```

 4. After exporting the data of JCS for MySQL 5.7, begin to create JCS for MySQL 8.0.
-For specific steps for creation, please refer to [Create JCS for MySQL instance](../../../Operation-Guide/Instance/Create-Instance.md).
+For specific steps for creation, please refer to [Create JCS for MySQL instance](../../Operation-Guide/Instance/Create-Instance.md).
 5. Create the database through the console.
 It shall ensure that the name of JCS for MySQL 5.7 to be exported has been created in JCS for MySQL 8.0 as well.
-For specific steps for creation, please refer to [Create Database] (../../../Operation-Guide/Database-Management/Create-Database.md).
+For specific steps for creation, please refer to [Create Database](../../Operation-Guide/Database-Management/Create-Database.md).
 6. Create the database account through the console and grant the ***read-write*** permission of the database newly created in Step 5.
 For specific steps for creation, please refer to [Create Account](../../Operation-Guide/Account/Create-Account.md).

 7. Import the data that is exported in Step 3 to the new JCS for MySQL 8.0 and execute the command